LakshmiBechy/GlobalSuperstoreSalesAnalysis/README.md

-# Global Super Store Sales Analysis
+# Global Super Store Sales Analysis Using Power BI
 The project is designed to provide insights into the sales performance of the Global Superstore through interactive dashboards and visualizations.
 Here's a brief overview of the key features and insights offered by this project:

 ## Insights: